 We can’t wait to see what’s next from Catharina’s with Archie at the helm.

 Constantia, Western Cape Breakfast, Buffet, Contemporary, Fusion, Seafood, Wine bar

-Catharina’s Restaurant at Steenberg pays homage to the woman who started it all, the fascinating and feisty Catharina Ras, who founded Steenberg in the 17th century.
-Taking a leaf from Ca...
+Catharina’s Restaurant at Steenberg in Cape Town pays homage to the woman who started it all, the fascinating and feisty Catharina Ras, who founded Steenberg in the 17th century.
+Taking a leaf ...